antofic/GraphCodable/Docs/UserGuide.md

 ```

-Note: `gcodableID` automatically returns `id` if the type adopt the Identifiable protocol.
+**Note**: `gcodableID` automatically returns the `Identifiable.id` as `gcodableID` if the type adopt the `Identifiable` protocol.

-A value type conforming to the `GIdentifiable` protocol acquires the same ability as reference types to not be duplicated during storage.
+A value type conforming to the `GIdentifiable` protocol acquires the same ability as reference types to not be duplicated during encoding and decoding.
 See the next example:

 ```swift
 import Foundation